monirz/idiomatic-go/README.md

 Since in Go the concept of Object is not completely present why do you try to use it to Object Relational Mapping.
 Where you'll also lose some control/freedom, most of the ORM's are slow as well (so far).

 SQL package is pretty much all you need for doing SQL stuff, I use [sqlx](https://github.com/jmoiron/sqlx) package sometimes, it's just wrapper of SQL package, it has all the feature that `SQL` package has.
-By using it you can avoid manually scannings all the values from SQL to your data types.
+By using it you can avoid manually scannings all the values from SQL to your data types.  \

+## Interface

+If you are confused about interface when to use it, you probably shouldn't use interface.
+You will know it when you need to use interfaces.

+A good article by **William Kennedy** called [Avoid Interface Pollution](https://www.ardanlabs.com/blog/2016/10/avoid-interface-pollution.html)

+This is also another good artcile on how/when to use interface [How To Use Go Interfaces](https://blog.chewxy.com/2018/03/18/golang-interfaces/)

+## Writing Unit Test
+A Good Go(Gopher) developer loves to write tests and don't want to avoid it.
+Go has a good echo-system for writing test.
+Thus it encourage you write unit test for most of your function.
+I think Go developers are currently way ahead of other developers if it's about how much test coverage they have.
+If you don't do TDD, write the test at least when you are testing your function, if that makes sense.